ibm-cloud-docs/account/feature-codes.md

 # Applying feature codes
 {: #codes}

-You can apply feature codes to take advantage of {{site.data.keyword.Bluemix}} resources or capabilities.
+You can apply feature codes to take advantage of additional {{site.data.keyword.Bluemix}} resources or capabilities.
 Feature codes are typically provided for online courses and certain events, such as educational sessions or conference workshops.
 {: shortdesc}

 Are you looking for details about adding subscription credit to your account?
 See [Managing subscriptions](/docs/account?topic=account-subscriptions) for more information.
 {: tip}

 You must have the Editor role or higher for all account management services to apply a feature code.
-The resources or capabilities that are provided vary depending on the particular code but include one or more of the following items in general:
+The additional resources or capabilities that are provided vary depending on the particular code but include one or more of the following items in general:

 * Increase the memory quota to a number of GB that is specified by the code
 * Add one organization with a memory quota that is specified by the code
 * Add an unlimited number of organizations
-* Upload an additional number of SSL certificates, as specified by the code
+* Upload an extra number of SSL certificates, as specified by the code
 * Use premium service plans
 * Convert a Lite account to a trial account, which provides access to more services but only within a limited trial period